-The Final Exam is as scheduled by the University: Wednesday May 10, 12-3 pm.
-Please confirm the time with the University by using the link.
+The Final Exam is as scheduled by the University: Thursday, December 21, noon - 3 pm

-If you have a conflict as defined here (item 4) and you plan on rescheduling this class's final exam, please see Dr. Aitkin as soon as possible.
+If you have a conflict as defined here (item 4, under "Rules for Final Examinations") and you plan on rescheduling this class's final exam, please see Dr. Aitkin as soon as possible.